What is the Most Common Type of Short Term Property Finance?

 Short term loans are also employed for property renovation or development projects, providing capital to complete improvements before refinancing or selling a property.

 Additionally, they can be used to cover short-term cash flow needs in businesses, such as meeting urgent expenses or seizing time-sensitive opportunities.
+This flexibility makes bridging loans an attractive option for individuals and businesses needing quick, short-term financial solutions.

 Is Short Term Property Finance Expensive?